Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 ### Simple, simple, simple

-Alfresco Content Services aims to be as simple as possible to develop against, customize, deploy, and use.
+Content Services aims to be as simple as possible to develop against, customize, deploy, and use.
 The simplest and probably most widely deployed ECM solution is the shared document drive: the architecture is driven by the aim to be as simple as a shared drive.